NimaBoscarino/DataBased/README.md

 DataBased - A Hip-Hop Data Set
 ==============================
 These are scripts to scrape your own hip-hop dataset, to be used for machine learning, statistics, or reference.
-Soon I will post .json files, so you will not have to build the dataset yourself.
+If you do not want to build the set yourself, the exported collections can be found in JSON format in the `Raw_JSON` archive.
 To build the dataset in MongoDB, execute the scripts in this order:
 - artist_finder.py
   - Run this script with 2 arguments: The seed artist, and the time limit in seconds.
   - e.g. `python artist_finder.py Kanye 100`